ska-sa/katgpucbf/doc/engines.rst

 cause back-pressure on up-stream components by not returning buffers through the free queue fast enough.
 The number of buffers needs to be large enough to smooth out jitter in processing times.

+A special case is the split from the receiver into multiple processing pipelines.
+In this case each processing pipeline has an incoming queue with new data (and each buffer is placed in each of these queues), but a single queue for returning free buffers.
+Since a buffer can only be placed on the free queue once it has been processed by all the pipelines, a reference count is held with the buffer to track how many usages it has.
+This should not be confused with the Python interpreter's reference count, although the purpose is similar.

 Transfers and events
 ^^^^^^^^^^^^^^^^^^^^